-Who Are You?
-(Part One)
+Unrecognizable: Who Are You?

 Alzheimer's is a very sad disease.
 It is sad for the person with it and all the loss that accompanies it.
 It is even sadder for the spouse.

 In the beginning

 I'm not really sure when it began until Mom started disclosing to me what was really going on in their home.
 Dad would look at Mom and not know who she was.

 Furthermore, Dad began living so much in the past that he thought his mother was still alive.
-She passed away when I was 4 or 5 years old, about 55 years ago.
+She passed away when I was 4 or 5 years old.

 Dad would kick Mom out of the house.
 He would angrily insist that she leave; he didn't know who she was.
 She would go for a walk or a drive.
-After a while, Dad would not allow this ‘stranger’ to take his car.
+After a while, Dad would not allow this "stranger" to take his car.

-Mom had her own set of keys, but she wouldn't take the car if he said no. He would stand by the car so she couldn't ‘steal’ it.
-Mom is a pacifist and probably wasn't up for opposing Dad over this...or perhaps it was easier to just not engage in Dad's behavior because it would pass.
+Mom had her own set of keys, but she wouldn't take the car if he said no. He would stand by the car so she couldn't "steal" it.
+Mom is a pacifist and probably wasn't up for opposing Dad over this...
+Or perhaps it was easier to just not engage in Dad's behavior because it would pass.

-One at least one occasion, Mom called me from the emergency department at the nearby hospital to say she had been sitting there for a number of hours waiting to go home, crying.
+On at least one occasion, Mom called me from the emergency department at the nearby hospital to say she had been sitting there for a number of hours waiting to go home, crying.
 Not one professional at the hospital reached out to find out why this elderly lady was there in the first place.

 My 80-plus year old mother with osteoporosis was now sleeping on the couch every night.
 They had another bedroom but it was upstairs and Mom was afraid Dad might wander off in the middle of the night, so she stayed where the doors could be monitored.

-Mom got very little sleep...for a long time.
+Mom got very little sleep for a long time.
 Dad pulled me aside one time during his progression in the disease and told me he needed a lawyer.
 Why?
-Because he was married to two women.
+I ask confused.
+Because he was married to 2 women.
 I said to him, "No, you're just married to Mom."

 This may also explain why he was kicking mom out of bed.
-As he was sundowning or waking in the night, he didn’t recognise her.
+As he was sundowning or waking in the night, he didn’t recognize her.
 I cannot imagine the fear and confusion Dad must have felt.
 And the pain this caused Mom.
 She must have felt helpless and so alone.